hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

-The main Linkedin Post is [here](https://www.linkedin.com/feed/update/urn:li:activity:7319089811049365506/) Check the comments for all other linkedIn posts about the G1 glasses
+The main Linkedin Post is [here](https://www.linkedin.com/feed/update/urn:li:activity:7319089811049365506/) Check the comments for all other linkedIn posts about the G1 glasses.
+I call myself the Functional Futurist which aligns with having these glasses.
+They are really cool and I like that thye con't have a camera (battery life and updates to the camera)

 ## My Main G1B Youtube Playlist